TincyThomas/10DaysofSQL/README.md

-# 10 Days of continuous efforts in SQL
+# 10 Days of continuous efforts in SQL practice